Al-Abbas ibn al-Walid: Founding of Anjar

 While the establishment of the madina ("city") of Anjar (originally "Ayn al-Jarr") in the Beqaa Valley is normally attributed to al-Walid I, other sources, including the Byzantine chronicler Theophanes the Confessor and contemporary historian Jere L. Bacharach, credit Abbas for the city's founding in the fall of 714.
 Greek labourers from Asia Minor, who were likely captured by Abbas during his previous campaigns against the Byzantines, were utilized, in addition to Nestorian quarry workers and Coptic artisans.
 Bacharach states that construction halted during the winter and resumed in the spring of 715.
 A Friday mosque and an official residence (dar al-'imara) were built in Anjar.
 Its proximity to the ancient city of Baalbek made Anjar suitable to become an alternative administrative centre for the strategic Beqaa area, but following the death of al-Walid I in late 715 and Abbas' consequent falling out of favour with the new caliphs, Abbas' patronage of the city ended and further construction came to a permanent halt thereafter.

 Role in the Third Fitna

 During the reign of his cousin, the unpopular al-Walid II (r.
 743–744), Abbas was initially reluctant to oppose the caliph and counselled against provoking a civil war.
 In the end, however, he participated in the conspiracy and coup that deposed Walid and brought Abbas's brother Yazid III on the throne.
 Neither Yazid nor his successor Ibrahim lasted long on the throne, which fell to the general Marwan ibn Muhammad (r.
 744–750) during the ensuing civil war of the Third Fitna.
 Marwan had Abbas thrown into prison in Harran, where he died of a disease in 750.

+Descendants

+Al-Abbas was held by the 10th-century historian Ibn Hazm to have fathered some 30 sons.
+Among them were al-Harith, who played a political role under Yazid III, and Nasr, who is mentioned as one of the Umayyads who settled in the Umayyad emirate of Muslim Spain established in 756.